NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 ### Can I use automatic setup with a DNS-only domain (CNAME setup)?

-No, you can only use the [automatic setup] with JS snippet injection if traffic to your domain is proxied through Cloudflare (orange-clouded).
+No, you can only use the [automatic setup] with JS snippet injection if traffic to your domain is proxied through Khulnasoft (orange-clouded).

 If you have a DNS-only domain, you will have to do a [manual setup] instead.